Art-Lubinski/Notifier/README.md

 ### Result
-Programm starts at 12:01 am.
+Programm starts daily at 12:01 am.
 When finished it sends report to manager, support department along with payment reminders for clients.

 ### Libraries used
 - pandas